JoGehring/bit_blink/jgehring.md

 for ```Application```), from
 where we concatenate the input parameters for our object, instead of handling them in a constructor.
 The builder object collects all the given parameters.
-After setting all the necessary parameters the ```.build()``` function is called on the builder object, which instantiates returns the corresponding object, e.g. ```Application```.
-This provides a more "verbal" or "verbose" instantiation of object and a random order of setting the parameters.
+After setting all the necessary parameters, the ```.build()``` function is called on the builder object, which instantiates and returns the corresponding object, e.g. ```Application```.
+This provides a more "verbal" or "verbose" instantiation of objects and a random order of setting the parameters.
 Once we built our application object, the load_css method is called and the CSS file for the project is connected to a CSSProvider object, which handles the CSS parsing and connects it to GTK widget styling.